wp-plugins/rssphoto/readme.txt

 RSSPhoto is a Wordpress plugin to display photos from RSS and Atom feeds.
 It includes a widget for easy addition to a sidebar, or it can be configured by shortcode to display on any page.
 Easy theme integration is also possible.
 RSSPhoto includes jQuery-powered, cross-browser compatible slideshow as well as static image display.

 RSSPhoto uses the built-in Wordpress functions to parse RSS and Atom feeds (which are based on SimplePie).
 A cache directory, writable by the server, is required for thumbnail storage.
 The GD library is required for generating thumbnails.
-If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.

 == Installation ==